Introduction to Therapy Dogs and Other Therapy Animals

 How to Get Involved

-If there are local therapy animal organizations in your area (see above), contacting one of them is the best way to learn about opportunities to serve in your area.
+If there are local therapy animal organizations in your area, contacting one of them is the best way to learn about opportunities to serve in your area.
 They will be able to tell you how you can register with them, or with one of the national organizations they work with.
-Even if you wish to work independently under the auspices of a national organization, they will serve as a good source of local information.

-If you can't find a local therapy animal organization, contact some of the facilities in your area and ask them what local or national organizations are represented by the therapy animal teams that visit their facility.
+If you can’t find a local organization, contact some of the facilities in your area and ask them what local or national organizations are represented by the therapy animal teams that visit their facility.

 I began working under the auspices of my local Humane Society.
 Then when I wanted to work in a hospital, I found that our local hospitals only accepted registration with the national organization Pet Partners.
-I created the page Getting Started with Pet Partners to give direction to people interested in becoming a registered Pet Partners therapy animal team.
+I created the page Getting Started with Pet Partners to give direction to people interested in becoming registered Pet Partners therapy animal teams.

 If there is something I can help you with or questions you’d like answered, I’d be glad to help.